-Bullitt also suggests sending the Atlantic Fleet to the Mediterranean as "one of the surest ways" to keep the French and British fighting the Nazis so that the United States will not have to.
+Bullitt also suggests sending the Atlantic Fleet to the Mediterranean as "one of the surest ways" to keep the French and British fighting the Germans so that the United States will not have to.
 This suggestion is not taken up.

 |The (temporary) victors of Narvik.
 On the left are two French officers of the alpine troops.
 The man with the glasses is a French Captain of the Foreign Legion.
 On the right is a British Navy Officer.|

 May 7, 1940: In The Name of God, Go!